ML-Bioinfo-CEITEC/genomic_benchmarks/README_devel.md

 ### Formatters

 We use `black` and `isort` to auto-format on `Save`.
 VS Code setting is provided in [settings.json](.vscode/settings.json) file.
 (You will need to install those two packages.)

+### Docstrings

+We use `Python Docstring Generator` extension to help us with writing useful and well formated documentation.
+Install this extension from VS Code Extensions Marketplace.
+VS Code settings are already provided in [settings.json](.vscode/settings.json) file.
+For now, we use [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) docstring format.